JoshuaMorris95/bootstrap/README.md

 # BootSass

-A solid and simple base for front-end web projects using Sass, JavaScript, task automation and linting.
+A simple Bootstrap Sass framework with using Gulp, JavaScript, task automation and linting.
+With thanks to Ben Spencer.

 ### Installing